-- 1 Press and hold the headset power button for at least five seconds to turn on the Bluetooth headset. - 2 Press and hold the volume buttons for at least five seconds until the indicator light blinks in red and green. - 3 Right-click the Bluetooth icon 🚯 on the taskbar and select Bluetooth Settings from the menu.
-The Bluetooth Settings window appears and Add New Connection Wizard automatically starts. - 4 If the Add New Connection Wizard window does not appear, click New Connection.
-The Add New Connection Wizard window appears. - 5 Select Express Mode (Recommended) and then click Next.
-The wizard searches for Bluetooth devices in range and lists available devices, if any. - 6 Select the device name for your Bluetooth headset and then click Next.
-The Bluetooth Manager-Bluetooth Security window appears when a connection is established. - 7 Enter "0000" for Bluetooth Passkey (PIN) and then click OK. - 8 Click Next.
+- 1 Press and hold the headset power button for at least five seconds to turn on the Bluetooth headset. - 2 Press and hold the volume buttons for at least five seconds until the indicator light blinks in red and green. - 3 Click Start, Control Panel, Hardware and Sound, and Bluetooth Devices.
+The Bluetooth Devices window appears. - 4 Click Add on the Devices tab.
+The Add Bluetooth Device Wizard window appears. - 5 Click to select the My device is set up and ready to be found check box and click Next.
+The wizard searches for Bluetooth devices in range and lists available devices, if any. - 6 Select the device name for your Bluetooth headset and click Next. - 7 Enter "0000" for Use the passkey found in the documentation and click Next. - 8 Click Finish.

-The headset icon appears in the Bluetooth Settings window.
+The headset icon appears on the Devices tab in the Bluetooth Devices window.